Find yourself accumulating a fair bit of stuff? Here are some ways you can donate the things you no longer need in the UAE

 Rags to Riches

-Rags to Riches is managed by Barbara Evans, a UAE-based expat, along with a team of dedicated volunteers.
-They accept donations in Dubai for blankets, beddings, clothing, and other necessary items of which they will pass along to their operations in places such as Ghana, Tanzania, war-torn Syria, etc. Rags to Riches has several drop-off locations across Dubai and are pretty active on social media.
+Originally founded by Barbara Evans, Rags to Riches is now managed by Ceri Rocca in Dubai and Fahmida Seitz in Abu Dhabi, along with a team of dedicated volunteers.
+They accept donations in the UAE for blankets, bed linen, curtains, and towels and make new clothing as well as reusable sanitary products from those.
+Rags to Riches has several drop-off locations across the UAE and are pretty active on social media.

 Maria Christina Foundation